alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

     3. Bind a new hostname to the virtual IP, see the image below:
        ![](img/new_host_in_research_domain.png)
-21. Open a web browser and type the url [http://mdb.research.pemo:8404/stats](http://mdb.research.pemo:8404/stats) to verify that the binding of the new hostname and virtual IP.
+21. Open a web browser and type the url [http://mdb.research.pemo:8404/stats](http://mdb.research.pemo:8404/stats) to verify the binding of the new hostname and virtual IP.
 22. Join the MariaDB HAProxy server to the Active Directory:
     1. Edit the Samba configuration file using the following command:
        ```shell